zio/zio-kafka/README.md

 ## Partition assignment and offset retrieval

-`zio-kafka` offers several way to control which Kafka topics and partitions are assigned to your application.
+`zio-kafka` offers several ways to control which Kafka topics and partitions are assigned to your application.

 | Use case | Method |
 | --- | --- |